DaGooseYT/SMT-PBTS/README.md

 ## Enclosure

-Enclosure demensions are as follows (when looking at the front; in inches.
-Sorry metric users you will have to convert the measurements on your own!): Length:
+Enclosure demensions are as follows (when looking at the front & in inches.
+Sorry metric users you will have to convert the measurements on your own!): Length: 10.5, Width: 4.25, Depth: 3.5